willogy-team/insights--tensorflow/part4/README.md

 ## Conclusion

-In this post, we have shown you what is a custom model (or custom layer), how to use it in Tensorflow, and see how it can bring us more efficiency when coding and experimenting with different variations of a network architecture.
+In this post, we have shown you what is a custom model (or custom layer), how to use it in Tensorflow, and see how it can bring us more efficiency when coding and experimenting with different variations of network architecture.
 The results on the 3-class Stanford dataset have also become far better.
-In the next posts, we will continue with Tensorflow custom model to try using it to implement other popular network architectures.
+In the next posts, we will continue with the Tensorflow custom model to try using it to implement other popular network architectures.

 ## References